GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/override/index.md

 An extension can replace any one of the following pages:

+Bookmark Manager
-**Bookmark Manager:** The page that appears when the user chooses the Bookmark Manager menu item from the Chrome menu or, on Mac, the Bookmark Manager item from the Bookmarks menu.
+: The page that appears when the user chooses the Bookmark Manager menu item from the Chrome menu or, on Mac, the Bookmark Manager item from the Bookmarks menu.
 You can also get to this page by entering the URL **chrome://bookmarks**.
 History